|

 site.
 These have since been substantially augmented and

-included in my book about the people of the Scottish Reformation -
+included in my books about the Scottish Reformation.

 " A Layman`s Guide to the Scottish